Hakimi Abdullah

-Muhammad Hakimi bin Abdullah (born 9 November 1999) is a Malaysian professional footballer who plays as a winger for Malaysia Super League club Terengganu and the Malaysia national team.
+Muhammad Hakimi bin Abdullah (born 9 November 1999) is a Malaysian professional footballer who plays as a winger for Malaysia Football League club Negeri Sembilan, and the Malaysia national team.

 Club career

 Kelantan

 Hakimi made his senior debut on 10 October 2018 in Malaysia Cup.

+Terengganu

+On 14 March 2021, Hakimi signed a two-year contract with Terengganu.

+In June 2025, Hakimi officially parted ways with Terengganu after four seasons with the club.
+Having made 50 appearances and scored 10 goals, the 24-year-old winger saw limited playing time in the new season due to stiff competition for places.
+This situation had earlier resulted in a loan move to Kelantan DN, before he ultimately decided to leave in pursuit of better career opportunities.

+Loan to Kelantan

+In September 2024, It was announced that Hakimi on a loan deal until the end of the season with Kelantan Darul Naim.

+Negeri Sembilan

+On June 18, 2025, Hakimi was announced as a new signing for Negeri Sembilan ahead of the 2025–26 season.
+At Negeri Sembilan, he trained under newly appointed head coach Nidzam Jamil.

 International career

 On 23 September 2021, Hakimi received his first call-up to the Malaysia national team, for central training and friendly matches against Jordan and Uzbekistan.